acenet-arc/ACENET_Summer_School_Dask/_episodes/distributed.md

 In the above script we have added a few bits.
 We have imported `SLURMCluster` which allows us to submit jobs to create independent Dask workers and we have imported the Dask `Client` so that we can tell it to use the software Dask cluster we create.

-We can create some number of workers using the `cluster.scale(numWorkers)` function.
+We can create some number of workers using the `cluster.scale(jobs=numWorkers)` function.
 After these setup bits our computation continues as normal with Dask `Delayed`.

 Lets run our new script, this time the computation is all done in the workers and not in the job we submit with the `srun` command.
 There is no need to change the number of CPUs we request as that is all taken care of by changing the `numWorkers` variable.
 Lets also immediately run the `sqcm` command to see what jobs we have running and frequently afterwards to see how Dask spawns new workers for us.
 ~~~